-For the average factory worker, however, it was still assumed that he would leave school able to carry all the information that he was ever expected to need in his head.
-And he might very well never set foot inside a High School which, although government-supported to some degree, usually required that the students should purchase their own textbooks and materials.
-Many poor children were unable to attend, or to complete a High School program solely due to such financial constraints.
-My own grandmother was one of these, leaving after the 10th grade because her parents could not afford to keep her in school any longer.
+For the average factory worker, however, it was still assumed that he would leave a basic primary/intermedialte-level school able to carry all the information that he was ever expected to need in his head.
+And he might very well never set foot inside a High School which, although they were government-supported to some degree, usually required that the students should purchase their own textbooks and materials.
+Many children from lower income families were unable to attend, or to complete a High School program solely due to such financial constraints.
 For the working classes in the late 19th century this was typical.

 Not knowing, and unable to predict exactly what information would be required by our future employers, the schools attempted to teach us a smattering of everything, and all of it was presented as being amazingly dull, disjointed and irrelevant.
 Given the lack of engagement or recognizable context that I experienced while serving my term in the public school data dump I cannot really feel astonished to learn that the SAT scores of my generation declined for 17 years straight.

 But the underlying intention of the schools was still to stuff our heads with everything that our instructors believed we were likely to ever need and turn us loose to find our own level.
 Maybe it worked for some of us, but I’m of the opinion that all school taught most of us was how to succeed at attending school.